Large tree trunk with sprawling exposed roots in forest

 • Lengthening and emphasizing the exhale- in classical Chinese acupuncture writings, the exhale is the Yang breath, inducing a special calm like basking in the pure Yang of the sun.

-• Stretching the chest and lungs on occasion- Qigong standing forms are often perfect for this, such as Turtle Part 2
+• Stretching the chest, neck and lungs on occasion- Qigong standing forms are often perfect for this, such as Turtle Part 2

-After my first exposure to Buteyko’s counter-intuitive findings, I noticed changes in my joint pain and mood within about 5 minutes.
+During my first minutes of practicing Buteyko’s counter-intuitive findings in 2012, I noticed changes in my joint pain and mood.
 I continued it while bicycle commuting to reduce my intake of air pollution.
-I didn’t keep it up though, and found it a bit mechanistic for my habit of mind.

 It came at the right time for me: Nothing like surgery to open one’s mind!
 I started becoming conscious of breathing during walks outdoors, during Qigong, and sitting meditations.